MUFTIATBAKARE/js-basics/readme.md

 5. Tech fields that use JavaScript include FrontEnd(React.js), BackEnd(Node.js), Mobile development(React Native)

 6. Statically typed programming languages do type checking at compile-time, i.e. these programming languages check the data types of varianles during compilation process.
 Examples: Java, C, C++.
 Dynamically typed programming languages do type checking at run-time. these programming languages check the data types of variables during execution of codes.
 Examples: Perl, Ruby, Python, PHP, JavaScript.

+7. Undefined data type is a type of primitive data type in which variable is declared but no value is assigned to the variable YET while Null is a primitive data type, in which the variable is zero or empty, i.e. it is intentionally left without a value.